Curvature identities on almost Hermitian manifolds and applications: Integrability of quasi K ahler manifolds

 where we have used Corollary \ref{cor-bian-quasi-kahler} and the Ricci identity for commuting covariant derivatives with respect to the canonical connection (See for example \cite{FTY}).
 By maximum principle, we know that $\|\tau\|^2$ is constant and that $\tau$ is parallel.
 Since the second Ricci curvature is positive at some point, $\tau$ vanishes at some point.
-Therefore $\tau$ vanishes all over $M$ and the metric is K\"ahler. \end{proof} \begin{rem} In \cite{SV}, the authors construct a quasi K\"ahler structure on the Iwasawa manifold with vanishing curvature tensor of the canonical connection.
-We can not obtain integrability by just assuming the second Ricci is nonnegative and vanishing (2,0)-part of curvature tensor for a quasi K\"ahler manifold. \end{rem}
+Therefore $\tau$ vanishes all over $M$ and the metric is K\"ahler. \end{proof}

 Furthermore, we have the following integral inequality by taking integration on \eqref{eqn-integrability}. \begin{thm} Let $(M,J,g)$ be a compact quasi K\"ahler manifold.
 Then